-Dental Implants are Highly Specialized and Multi-Step Treatments
+Dental Implants Are Highly Specialized and Multi-Step Treatments

-Depending on your oral health and your teeth condition there might be different steps involved to replace your tooth with an implant.
+Depending on your oral health and your teeth condition, there might be different steps involved to replace your tooth with an implant.
 The cost of your treatment depends on which steps are required and the type and quality of the materials used.

 - Bone Grafting: This might be needed for patients who do not have a thick jawbone.
 This will prepare the bone for implant.